mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Those Aslan who fail to find their place in society become Outcasts and are seen as the scum of the stars by the rest of their species.
-Outcasts who survive may be able to build on their skills and self- reliance and eventually make something of themselves but few survive...
+Outcasts who survive may be able to build on their skills and self-reliance and eventually make something of themselves but few survive...

 Qualification:Qualification: None.